OneTrueJASH/Mem100X/CONTRIBUTING.md

 # Contributing to Mem100x

 First off, thank you for considering contributing to Mem100x!
-We're building the FASTEST MCP memory server, and your help can make it even better.
+We're building the FASTEST, most reliable, and most maintainable MCP memory server, and your help can make it even better.

 ## How Can I Contribute?

 ### Reporting Bugs

-Found a performance issue?
+Found a performance or reliability issue?
 Let us know!

 1. Check if the issue already exists
 2. Create a new issue with: